Do you really need to know how much your game will cost?

-I had an idea in mind for what I wanted the manufacturers suggested retail price (MSRP) would be, but clearly my estimate of $40-50 was too low.
+I had an idea in mind for what I wanted the manufacturer’s suggested retail price (MSRP) would be, but clearly, my estimate of $40-50 was too low.

-The publisher immediately said there’s no way the game could be made cheaply enough to justify that price.
+The publisher immediately said there was no way the game could be made cheaply enough to justify that price.
 He went on to talk about the recent tariff hikes (which I talked about in this previous blog) and the cost to produce wooden cubes, etc. and felt that my game had too many components.

 Fair enough.
 There were tons of cubes, along with cards and a large board, among other things.

 I knew it wouldn’t be a cheap game to produce, but it had such great table presence and it also played really well, so I felt that finding the right publisher would just be a matter of time.

 Whereas some publishers saw a game that would be costly to produce, three other publishers took a keen interest in it and saw its potential.
 They talked about ways they could reduce the board size and be able to sell it at a reasonable price, while still maintaining its uniqueness and table presence.

 They looked past the overly polished prototype and loved the look, feel, and combination of mechanics that were both new and familiar.

 Whereas some saw issues, others recognized an opportunity.

 Do you need to know your game’s MSRP?